CMA vs CPA: Which Accounting Designation is Right for You?

 Who Earns More: CMA or CPA?

 Many regional and employment considerations impact how much you can make as a CMA versus how much you can make as a CPA.
-Here is a breakdown of how much people with these accounting credentials earn:
+Here is a breakdown of salaries for CMAs and CPAs who have just started their first job with the certification:

-• People with both a CMA and CPA earn an average of $130,000 a year
+- People with both a CMA and CPA earn an average entry-level salary of $97,250 a year

 Is CMA Worth it After a CPA?